1. Ada

 If your test returns positive, you should quarantine for at least 5 days.
 After this, you should keep your distance from people at a high risk of developing severe symptoms for at least 5 more days, even if they're vaccinated.

 The quarantine period counts from the day after the first day of experiencing symptoms.
 After these 5 days, you should follow government guidelines on what to do next.
 Keep up to date with the latest guidelines, as they may change according to the current infection rate.
-15
+14

 Wrapping up

 The coronavirus and its different variants caused great concern during the past several years because of their easy transmissibility and the fact that COVID-19 could lead to sudden, severe illness within vulnerable groups.
 The overall outcome of an infection with the coronavirus has improved drastically through vaccination programs, a better understanding of the virus, and available treatment methods.
-It's, however, still advised to be mindful and to keep a safe distance from others.
+However, it's still advised to be mindful and to keep a safe distance from others.

 FAQs